Malware: Grayware

 Grayware is any unwanted application or file that can worsen the performance of computers and may cause security risks but which there is insufficient consensus or data to classify them as malware.
-Types of greyware typically includes spyware, adware, fraudulent dialers, joke programs ("jokeware") and remote access tools.
+Types of grayware typically include spyware, adware, fraudulent dialers, joke programs ("jokeware") and remote access tools.
 For example, at one point, Sony BMG compact discs silently installed a rootkit on purchasers' computers with the intention of preventing illicit copying.

-Potentially Unwanted Program (PUP)
+Potentially unwanted program

 Potentially unwanted programs (PUPs) are applications that would be considered unwanted despite often being intentionally downloaded by the user.
 PUPs include spyware, adware, and fraudulent dialers.

 Many security products classify unauthorised key generators as PUPs, although they frequently carry true malware in addition to their ostensible purpose.
-In fact, Kammerstetter et. al. (2012) estimated that as much as 55% of key generators could contain malware and that about 36% malicious key generators were not detected by antivirus software.
+In fact, Kammerstetter et al. (2012) estimated that as much as 55% of key generators could contain malware and that about 36% malicious key generators were not detected by antivirus software.

 Adware

-Some types of adware (using stolen certificates) turn off anti-malware and virus protection; technical remedies are available.
+Some types of adware turn off anti-malware and virus protection; technical remedies are available.